knoldus/cypress.io/CYPRESS-CROSS-BROWSER/cypress/README.md

-# Navigate back and forward in the browser
+# Cross-browser Testing with Cypress

 This template consist that how to navigate backward and forward in the broswer in cypress.Cypress provide a feature to navigate backward and forward by using "cy.go" command.